-- making snack with celery sticks, cream cheese and raises (ants on log)
+- making a snack with celery sticks, cream cheese and raises (ants on a log)

 - preparing fruit or vegetable salad

-And here is your portion of cuteness – An Everyday Story shared their video of a toddler preparing healthy snack:
+And here is your portion of cuteness – An Everyday Story shared their video of a toddler making healthy snack:

 Caring for a plant.
 It is hard to imagine a Montessori classroom without plants and flowers.
 Having plants in the classroom for children to take care of brings many health benefits along with the benefit of teaching children to be gentle and caring towards living things.
 Having plants: